 We recognise that it is not enough to inspire pupils to high ideals unless they are given the opportunity to acquire the knowledge and skills to bring these to fulfilment in the real world.
-The curriculum in St. Louis Grammar School has been organised to provide a broad, balanced, relevant and coherent experience for each pupil.
-Most classes throughout the school are unstreamed, with the exception of Mathematics classes which are set in Years 11 and 12.
+The curriculum in St Louis Grammar School has been organised to provide a broad, balanced, relevant and coherent experience for each pupil.
+Beginning in September 2020, there will be streaming for Maths and English in Year 8.
+Other subjects will be taught in mixed ability classes in the Junior School.
+At the end of Key Stage 3, students will select a pathway which will determine the number of GCSEs they study and for some subjects the level for example higher or intermediate.
+Mathematics classes, however, are streamed in Years 11 and 12.